Public BuildingsTropicana

 Celebrating the rich social heritage of Weston-super-Mare to secure the long-term future of an important cultural landmark.

-RCKa successfully delivered locally-informed flexible Stage 3 design proposals, setting the foundation for the next phase of development.
-Contractor Morgan Sindall was awarded the construction contract and with their local architect KTA is responsible for delivering the vision and its inherent operational flexibility.
+With design development and construction handed to Morgan Sindall with their local architect KTA, responsible for developing and delivering the final planning scheme, vision and its inherent operational flexibility.
 RCKa’s work ensured that the Tropicana’s regeneration is both visionary and grounded in the town’s rich cultural fabric.
 We wish the project every success.

 250+ attendees at public engagement events